mwang87/ReDU-MS2-Documentation/docs/AnalyzeYourData_CoAnalysis_at_GNPS.md

  * The number of groups is currently limited to 6.
  * The suggested limit for molecular networking is a total of **2500 files**.

-# Co-Analyze your Data: GNPS Library Search
+# Coanalyze your Data: GNPS Library Search

  ### Example Use Cases
  * **Annotate chemicals** in your data via spectral library matching concurrently with public data from the same sample type (*e.g.* human urine) for further analysis.